 You can see that the above output shows the complete list of system information for the user.

 Here we will describe the commands, other than uname, that are used to extract detailed hardware information of your system:

 Get Hardware Information with lshw

-The lshw utility enables you to fetch important hardware information such as memory, CPU, disks, etc. from your system.
-Please run the following command as a super user in order to view this information:
+The lshw utility lets you fetch important hardware information, such as memory, CPU, disks, etc., from your system.
+Please run the following command as a super user to view this information:

 $ sudo lshw

 The above output is a very detailed version of the hardware information of my system.
-You can also view a summary of hardware information as described in the following section.
+You can also view a summary to list only specific hardware components of hardware information as described in the following section.